ounols/jekyll-blog/post-template/url-posting-workflow.md

 - Browser automation adds ~5-10 seconds execution time but has highest success rate
 - Always have WebSearch as the final fallback method
 - Timeout errors are common - don't retry indefinitely, move to next fallback quickly
-- **Python requests is deprecated** - skip it and go directly to browser automation when WebFetch fails
+- **Python crawler with Playwright is the primary method** - use it first for best results